-Internet Commerce
+IMED 2309 Internet Commerce

-An overview of the internet as a marketing and sales tool with emphasis on developing a prototype for electronic commerce.
-Topics include database technology, creating websites in order to collect information, performing on-line transactions, and generating dynamic content.
+An overview of the Internet as a marketing and sales tool with emphasis on developing a prototype for electronic commerce.
+Topics include dynamic data, integration, and creating web sites in order to collect information, performing on-line transactions.

-Offered in Fall semester only.
 Lecture Hrs = 3, Lab Hrs = 1

-Pre/Corequisite: MRKG 1311, READ 301 or equivalent
+Pre/Corequisite: READ 301or equivalent and MRKG

-Web Page Design II
+IMED 2315 Web Page Design II

 A study of mark-up language advanced layout techniques for creating web pages.
-Emphasis on identifying the target audience and producing web sites according to accessibility standards, cultural appearance, and legal issues.
+Emphasis on identifying the target audience and providing web sites according to accessibility standards, cultural appearance, and legel issues.

-Offered in Spring semester only.
-Lecture Hrs = 3, Lab Hrs = 1 Prerequisite: READ 301 or equivalent Pre/Corequisite: IMED 1316
+Lecture Hrs = 3, Lab Hrs = 1 Pre/Corequisite: IMED 1316